Benjamin V. Cohen: World War II and postwar

 In 1941, before the United States entered World War II, Cohen helped write the Lend-Lease plan.
 Cohen also assisted in the drafting of the 1944 Dumbarton Oaks agreements leading to the establishment of the United Nations.
 In 1945 Cohen served as the United States' chief draftsman at the Potsdam Conference.

 In 1942, The New York Times published a letter by Cohen and the co-author Erwin Griswold decrying the United States Supreme Court's Betts v.
 Brady ruling that poor criminal defendants had no right to an attorney.
 Two decades later the issue again came before the Supreme Court in the Gideon v.
 Wainwright case.
 The attorneys for Clarence Earl Gideon, the person accused of a crime, concluded their brief to the Supreme Court with a lengthy quotation from the Cohen/Griswold letter.
 This time, the Supreme Court ruled that the government must appoint attorneys for criminal defendants who cannot afford an attorney.

 In 1944, Cohen became one of the drafters of the United Nations Charter at the Dumbarton Oaks Conference, where he worked alongside Charles W. Yost.
 In 1945, the two once more worked together at the Berlin Conference, on the Potsdam Agreement.

 In 1948 Cohen advised both the United States and the new State of Israel with respect to the first official exchange between both countries.
 Cohen provided crucial advice and counsel to senators working for the passage of the Civil Rights Act of 1957.
 In 1967 Cohen testified in favor of a proposed United States Senate resolution that would have called upon President Johnson to request the United Nations consider proposals to end the Vietnam War.

 Jordan A. Schwarz noted, "Although no government lawyer was as respected as Cohen, he never had a prominent position in government because of his palpable Jewishness."

 Personal life

+Born in Muncie, Indiana on September 23, 1894, Cohen was considered to be humble and private; he never married.

 Cohen was the uncle of Selma Jeanne Cohen, a prominent dance historian.